Red Bull Racing RB18: European and Canadian rounds

 Red Bull brought further upgrades to the RB18 in Spain, with more weight removed from the chassis.
 Verstappen and Pérez qualified 2nd and 5th respectively, with Verstappen suffering a DRS failure in his final Q3 run.
 Pérez overtook Sainz at the start to take 4th.
 A gust of wind caused Verstappen's car to slide into the gravel at turn 4, costing him positions to Russell and Pérez.
 Verstappen was soon let past by Pérez to challenge Russell for second, but intermittent DRS issues carried over from qualifying prevented him from overtaking.
 Verstappen pitted for medium tyres on lap 14, while Pérez stayed out longer to pit for medium tyres on lap 18.
 Race leader Leclerc retired from the race on lap 27, elevating Verstappen into 2nd behind Russell.
 Still unable to overtake, Verstappen pitted for soft tyres on lap 29.
 Pérez overtook Russell for the lead on lap 31, while Verstappen on fresh tyres rapidly closed the gap to both drivers.
 Pérez and Verstappen pitted for medium tyres on lap 37 and 44 respectively, with Verstappen overcutting Russell to take 2nd place.
-Verstappen rapidly closed up to Pérez, meaning Pérez was forced to give up the lead to Verstappen via team orders.
+Verstappen rapidly closed up to Pérez, meaning Pérez yielded the lead to Verstappen following team orders.
 Pérez would later pit again for soft tyres, with which he used to set the fastest lap of the race.
 With Verstappen 1st and Pérez 2nd, Red Bull recorded their second 1-2 finish of the season.
 The result enabled Verstappen and Red Bull to take the lead in both the driver's and the Constructor's championships.

 For much of the weekend in Monaco, the Red Bull RB18 was seemingly unable to match the cornering and traction of the Ferrari F1-75.
 As such, Pérez and Verstappen were only able to qualify on the second row, while Ferrari dominantly locked out the front row.
 However, rain on race day allowed Red Bull to strike back at Ferrari.
 As the track surface dried up, Red Bull brought Pérez in for intermediate tyres on lap 17, enabling him to undercut race leader Charles Leclerc.
 Verstappen pitted on lap 19 for intermediates as well.
 Pérez and Verstappen pitted on lap 22 for hard tyres, with Pérez overcutting Sainz to take the lead of the race, while Verstappen overcut Leclerc for 3rd.
 After a red flag caused by Mick Schumacher's crash, Pérez and Verstappen switched to medium tyres, with which they held positions to finish 1st and 3rd respectively.
 It was Pérez's first win of the season, while Red Bull and Verstappen simultaneously extended their leads in both championships.